Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Game Plan For March.md

 If we can achieve these 5 goals over the coming 30 days:

-- Jordan will not be homeless, and will be able to continue to Focus on this full time on serving and supporting The Movement
+- We will be able to continue to Focus full time on serving and supporting The Movement
 - Lionsberg will Live
 - We will have the initial critical mass to carefully selected Individuals advance towards 50 to 100 Individuals engaged by the end of Q2
 - 50 to 100 carefully selected individuals engaged within 4 months: